-- Research shows a weight gain between 2-5kg, on average, during menopause and this is mostly around the middle
+- Research shows people gain around 2kg, on average, during menopause and this is mostly around the middle

 - Some may gain more weight during perimenopause, especially those who are already struggling with their weight

 - The age at which menopause occurs can also be a factor.
 A study of over 1,900 women found that those who entered menopause earlier than the average age of 51 had less body fat

 Stress and big life changes, such as empty nest, divorce or moving house

 Have you noticed that your usual nutrition and exercise are no longer working?
 As we get older our metabolism slows down, so in essence, even if we eat the same and do as much exercise as we used to, we are bound to put on weight.

 As unfair as it is, you have to eat more healthily and do more exercise to keep up!
 There is no quick fix or magic bullet.
 Many enter menopause already overweight, and the falling oestrogen levels affect how and where we store fat.
 Try to target this with specific exercises and changes in what you eat and drink.
 Here are six things you can try.

 Try to resist the urge to panic and get stuck in a crash diet cycle.
 You can track what you are eating if you find it helpful, but it’s crucial to eat well and enough – now is not the time for very low-calorie fad diets or trying to exclude major food groups.
 It can reduce your lean muscle mass, accelerate the drop in metabolic rate as you age and even possibly lead to bone loss.